Top of page

 There are different types of line:

 • Tunnelled central line, which is usually positioned on your upper chest.
-Part of it runs in a ‘tunnel’ under your skin.
-You might also hear this type of line called a Hickman® line, a Groshong® line or apheresis line.
+Part of it ‘tunnels' under your skin.
+You might also hear these types of lines called Hickman®, Groshong® line or apheresis line.
+You can watch a short video about how a central line is put in on the Cancer Research UK website.

 Taking care of your line

-Once it’s fitted, your line is covered with a simple dressing to protect it.
-You will be given instructions on how to care for it once you go home, including on taking baths and showers while it is in.
+Once your line is fitted, it is covered with a protective dressing.
+You’ll be given information about how to care for it once you go home, including on taking baths and showers while it is in.

 • redness or heat around the area (site) of the line